softcover/softcover_book/chapters/marketing.md

 1. Begin work on the book with public access **OFF**.
 2. After finishing a few chapters, set up a custom domain, analytics, and a basic marketing page, then set Public Access **ON**.
 Collect email address and feedback.
 Reach out to bloggers in your niche to get feedback and possible links.
-3. Continue publishing the book-in-progress (typically on chapter at a time).
+3. Continue publishing the book-in-progress (typically one chapter at a \linebreak time).
 Send announcements via email, Twitter, etc., when each chapter is out.
 4. Start selling access to the ebook-in-progress by adding an ebook product category in `marketing.yml` and setting Able to Purchase to **ON**.
 5. Announce book's completion while adding a product tier for access to add-on goods as they're produced.
 6. Complete add-on products and announce via email, Twitter, etc. Continue reaching out to bloggers, etc., to get inbound links and SEO.